-1. User approved MDM enrollment (UAMDM)
+User-approved MDM enrollment (UAMDM)

-Installing the profile via script.
+Installing the profile via script

 What happens if UAMDM is not enabled?

-As it stands, the two most notable features that require UAMDM are the Privacy Preferences profile and the Kernel Extension profile (KEXT whitelisting).
+As it stands, the two most notable features that require UAMDM are the Privacy Preferences profile and the Kernel Extension profile (KEXT allowlisting).
 Both of these profiles require enabling UAMDM in order to function.

 Supervision state between erases

-4. Migrate existing devices to SimpleMDM
+Step 2: Migrate existing devices to SimpleMDM

 This won’t affect any existing devices.
 It just means that any devices wiped in the future will enroll in SimpleMDM instead of the previous MDM.

 Migrate existing devices without wiping

-Once unenrolled from the original MDM, retrieve a Group Enrollment code from SimpleMDM and use it to manually install the profile.
-This requires the user (or admin) to navigate to the URL and download the profile, then confirm its installation.
+Once unenrolled from the original MDM, retrieve a Group Enrollment code from SimpleMDM, and use it to manually install the profile.
+This requires the user (or admin) to navigate to the URL, download the profile, and then confirm its installation.
 For best results, log in under a local admin account before enrolling the device.

 The proper command to use depends upon the version of macOS.

-10.11 and earlier: /usr/libexec/mdmclient cloudconfig
+10.11 and earlier

-Migrate existing devices with automated enrollment (DEP)
+Migrate existing devices with Automated Device Enrollment (ADE)

-Enrolling new devices
+Enroll new devices

 Automated Device Enrollment (ADE) is generally the best method for enrolling brand-new devices.